Weight management for adults

 - Leicestershire Partnership Trust Nutrition and Dietetics Service

-The following tier 3 services provide more intensive, individual support for adults in Leicester, Leicestershire and Rutland.
+The following services provide more intensive, individual support for adults in Leicester, Leicestershire and Rutland.

 This is a service for patients with type 2 diabetes who are overweight or obese.
 It is designed to help patients reduce their weight and stabilise their Hba1c.
 This 12-month programme is designed to support people to improve their diabetes control, reduce diabetes-related medication and in some cases, put their Type 2 diabetes into remission.